open-contracting-extensions/ocds_budget_and_spend_extension/examples/source-diagrams.md

 Contracting System->OCDS: Contract is signed (4)

-note over Contracting System,FDP:At this point the finance and Contracting Systems need to co-ordinate on the contract identifier
+note over Contracting System,FDP:At this point the finance and Contracting Systems need to coordinate on the contract identifier

 Contracting System-->Finance System: Make sure valid contract identifier is in finance system